OJ17/things-I-learned-wiki/docs/Improvement/mental-health/meditation.md

 ### Process:

 If you are a beginner then using an app such as `calm` or `headspace` on android / iOS is a good place to start.
-And try to build up a good practice there by doing the daily meditation for 10 or 20 mintutes.
+And try to build up a good practice there by doing the daily meditation for 10 or 20 minutes.

 More is better and if you can manage a start with like 1 hour a day for a week it will give you a strong start where you can really see the benefits rather than just doing 10 minutes per day and the benefits taking longer to arrive.

-(There are possibly other free apps such as Insight Timer which are appreantly good)
+(There are possibly other free apps such as Insight Timer which are apparently good)

 Apps: